flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 In the next five steps, we are going to create the code to prompt the user for their name and store their response in a buffer.
 The order of the steps is somewhat backwards, so that future steps can reference the code from previous steps.

-Add a buffer to the App struct.
+Add a buffer (user_name) to the App struct.
 The buffer will be used to store the user's name.
-We will also add a variable to indicate the maximum size of the buffer.
+We will also add a variable (user_name_size) to indicate the maximum size of the buffer.
 Update the App struct in the basic_scenes.h file:

 ```c
 typedef struct App {